I earned an independent degree in Music with honors at Washington & Lee University in 1974, but I’ve never had a guitar lesson.

-I’ve spend most of the past fifty years walking in the wilderness of learning to play Blues and slide guitar, old-time banjo, and fiddle.
+I’ve spend most of the past fifty years walking in the wilderness of learning to play Blues and slide guitar, old-time banjo and fiddle, and to sing.

 During that time, I promise you, I’ve fallen into every swamp, been caught in every thicket, and dropped two wheels into every ditch out there.

-As a teacher, it’s my job to point you down the right road and spare you that walk.
+As a teacher, it’s my job to point you down the right road and spare you some of that aggravation.

 – Scott Ainslie

 Scott began teaching at the summer music camps in 1995 with Common Ground On The Hill in Maryland; Augusta Heritage Days’ Blues Week in West Virginia; the Summer Acoustic Music Week in New Hampshire; and The Swannanoa Gathering in North Carolina.
 In the years since, he has returned to those camps and Euro-Blues Week in Northampton, England.